pradm007/pradm007/README.md

 -->

 ### About Me
 Experienced Software Engineer with a demonstrated history of working in the software industry.
 Skilled as MEAN/MERN stack in NodeJs, MongoDB, Android, C, C++, Java, etc alongside DevOps.
-Strong engineering professional with a Bachelor of Technology (B.Tech.) focused in Computer Science from the National Institute of Technology Jamshedpur and currently pursuing Masters in Computer Science from The University Of British Columbia, Canada.
+Strong engineering professional with a Bachelor of Technology (B.Tech.) focused in Computer Science from the National Institute of Technology Jamshedpur and Masters in Computer Science from The University Of British Columbia, Canada.

 </br>